cronologic-de/ug_ndigo6g/source/hardware.rst

     Input circuit for each of the four analog channels.

 The analog inputs of the ADC are single ended LEMO00 coax connectors.
-The inputs have a 50 |nbws| Ω impedance and are AC coupled.
+The inputs have a 50 Ω impedance and are AC coupled.
 The inputs are converted to a differential signal using a balun.

 .. _analog offsets: